C. Edward Emmer, Ph.D.

 Here at ESU, I am faculty advisor to the ESU Philosophy Club, which has been sponsoring the “Socrates Café” — a public discussion of philosophical topics — two days a month since the fall of 2005.
 We began with the question, “Do good and evil exist?”
-You’re welcome to discuss more philosophical questions at the next meeting.
+You’re welcome to join us for a discussion of more philosophical questions at the next meeting.
 (You can use Facebook to get information on club events by searching for “Emporia State University Philosophy Club.”)
 We welcome ideas for good films and other events for each semester, so keep in touch!
 Those who come to ESU Philosophy Club meetings can also have a hand in deciding what we'll be discussing in the Socrates Cafés.
-Meetings are posted on the bulletin board between 3rd and 4th floor of Plumb Hall's west staircase.
+Meetings are posted on Facebook, the bulletin board between 3rd and 4th floor of Plumb Hall's west staircase, and at #HornetLife.

 My office phone number is 620-341-5537; here's my e-mail address.

 I am on the editorial board of Dialogue and UniversalismE, the online philosophy journal.